 How to Care for Bonded Teeth

 Dental bonding is a great way to improve your smile, but taking good care of your bonded teeth will help them last longer and stay looking their best.
-Here are some simple tips to keep your bonded teeth in great shape:
+We recommend some simple tips to keep your bonded teeth in great shape.

 Brush and Floss Every Day